Planning to get behind the wheel in the Netherlands? Make sure you’re covered with our complete guide to car insurance in the Netherlands.

 - Useful resources

-Introduction to Dutch car insurance
+An overview of Dutch car insurance

 In the Netherlands, insurance policies cover the car rather than the driver.
 Consequently, anyone with a valid driving license can legally drive your car.
 However, the person whose name is on the insurance remains legally responsible for any damage.
 By law, you must have at least third-party car insurance in the Netherlands.
 This covers you against any damage or injury to others caused by your vehicle.